the-turing-way/the-turing-way/reproducible_environments.md

 # strings can be both 'single-quoted` and "double-quoted"
 string-value: 'Bonjour'
 ```

+Note here that comments can be added by preceding them with a `#`.

 YAML syntax also allows unquoted string values for convenience reasons:
 ```